Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Abstract

 \section{Abstract}

-In a discussion on the computational complexity of ``parameterized'' NL (nondeterministic logarithmic-space complexity class), Syntactic NL or succinctly SNL was first introduced in 2017 as a ``syntactically''-defined natural subclass of NL using a restricted form of logical sentences, starting with second-order ``functional'' existential quantifiers followed by first-order universal quantifiers, in close connection to the so-called linear space hypothesis.
-We further explore various properties of this complexity class SNL.
-In particular, we consider the expressibility of ``complementary'' problems of SNL problems and introduce $\mu\snl$, a variant of SNL by allowing the use of $\mu$-terms.
-As natural extensions of $\snl$, we further study the computational complexity of its monotone and optimization versions, respectively called MonoSNL and MAXSNL.
-While SNL does not enjoy the dichotomy theorem unless L$=$NL, we prove the dichotomy theorem for MonoSNL.
-We also consider a natural subclass of MAXSNL, called MAX$\tau$SNL, and show that all maximization problems in MAX$\tau$SNL are log-space approximable with only constant approximation ratios.
+Syntactic NL or succinctly SNL was first introduced in 2017, analogously to SNP, as a ``syntactically''-defined natural subclass of NL (nondeterministic logarithmic-space complexity class) using a restricted form of logical sentences, starting with second-order ``functional'' existential quantifiers followed by first-order universal quantifiers, in close connection to the so-called linear space hypothesis.
+We further explore various properties of this complexity class SNL to achieve the better understandings of logical expressibility in NL.
+For instance, SNL does not enjoy the dichotomy theorem unless L$=$NL.
+To express the ``complementary'' problems of SNL problems logically, we introduce $\mu\snl$, which is an extension of SNL by allowing the use of $\mu$-terms.
+As natural variants of $\snl$, we further study the computational complexity of monotone and optimization versions of SNL, respectively called MonoSNL and MAXSNL.
+We further consider maximization problems that are logarithmic-space approximable with only constant approximation ratios.
+We then introduce a natural subclass of MAXSNL, called MAX$\tau$SNL, which enjoys such limited approximability.